dgageot/simplelenium/README.md

 Selenium properly is harder that one might think.

 In fact I think that proper usage of Selenium must be left out of tester hands and baked into a small, effective library.
-Simplelenium is my attempt to so and it served me well.
+Simplelenium is my attempt to do so and it served me well.

 Simplelenium deals properly and out-of-the-box with timing issues and